We Ship Worldwide

 Himalayan Weavers

-Based in the Himalayas, We Make Handwoven Shawls, Stoles, Scarves for women and men.
+Based in the Himalayas, We Make Handwoven Shawls, Stoles, and Scarves.

 We use only Natural Fibres such as pure wool, pashmina, and yak wool.
 Everything is colored with Natural Dyes.
-Our woolen shawls, Stoles and scarves are very soft and warm and are perfect for cold winters.
+Our shawls, stoles and scarves are very soft and warm and are perfect for cold winters.

 10% discount on purchase of Rs.40,000 or more.